pcardotatgit/automation_lab_web_app/README.md

 ## finalize the installation run the **z_minimum_init_appli.py** script

-    python z_minimum_init_appli.py
+    python z_init_appli.py

 ## Step 7 : run the simulator

     python simulator.py

 You should see the flask console indicating you the the web server is listening on port 4000.

+## Authorize Network Connections to the application in the Firewall !

+When you run the flask server for the first time... you are suppose to see a popup from for personnal firewall, telling you to authorize connections to this application on port TCP 4000.

+Authorize this

+## The challenge starts

-And at the same time your browser should open on the login page.
+Your browser should open on the login page.

 username is : admin
 password is : password

-***Notice : *** username/password is a possible improvement for this application.
+***Notice :*** username/password is a possible improvement for this application.
 It is not the case so far, but the application is ready for this.

 # Your Challenge

 The principle of this lab is to create a workflow in the workflow editor.